harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-ccm-recommendations/1-home-recommendations.md

 :::note
- Switching your ticketing tool between Jira and ServiceNow will result in the removal of the existing recommendation tickets.
-The status of the tickets change to **Create a ticket**.
+ Switching your ticketing tool between Jira and ServiceNow results in the removal of the existing recommendation tickets.
+The status of the tickets changes to **Create a ticket**.
 :::